Mental Health Services in Florida

 • Were abusing multiple drugs at once (poly-substance abuse)

 If you’re struggling with mental illness, don’t shy away from getting help at 1st Step, a licensed mental health treatment center in Florida.
-Many people are in the same boat.
-No matter what struggle you’re going through, the right treatment can help propel you forward.
-You don’t have to experience pain forever – there are fulfillment and happiness on the other side of this challenge.
+Many people are in the same boat as you, but no matter what struggle you’re going through, the right treatment can help propel you forward.

-Our doors are open for you!
-Our mission is to help you live the life you deserve.
-We’ll help you get the treatment you need.
-Call or text 1st Step Behavioral Health at (855) 425-4846 or contact us here for more information about available programs.
+You don’t have to experience pain forever – there is fulfillment and happiness on the other side of this challenge.
+Our mission is to help you live the life you deserve using the treatment you need.
+Call or text 1st Step Behavioral Health at (855) 425-4846 or contact us here for more information about our programs.